 Will I Get Sick If I Take Elderberry Syrup?

 While no one enjoys being sick, and it is incredibly difficult to watch your children be sick, not all sickness is bad.
 In fact, being exposed to common colds and viruses is one way that your body builds immunity and is stronger for the next wave of sickness you encounter.
-The body is incredible in the way that God designed it to heal itself.
-Give your body the right tools to prevent illness, but certainly don’t fear it.
+Here’s a few of m favorite remedies to have on hand.

 What are the Ingredients in Elderberry Syrup?